Final report for FW23-416

 From Grounds to Ground Notecard Laminate

-Watershed Ranch has many connections to the public and private schools in Buena Vista, and has already hosted school field trips.
-The ranch will continue to be an educational resource in the school district, and will add a tour and discussion of the demonstration project to their curriculum.
-This will give local students the opportunity to learn and get excited about the wonderful world of soil microbes, as well as gain an appreciation of the many ecosystem services that agricultural lands provide.
-Once the vermicompost from this project is ready, Watershed Ranch will lead a “take and make” experiment comparing growth rates of native grasses and flowers in traditional high mountain soils to those in soils with high fungal windrow compost amendments.
+Watershed Ranch has many connections to the public and private schools in Buena Vista, and has already hosted numerous school field trips.
+The ranch continues to be an educational resource for the school district, and we have added to the curriculum a hands-on soil science excursion utilizing the compost piles.
+Students in high school ecology and biology now have an outdoor classroom to learn and get excited about the wonderful world of soil microbes, as well as gain an appreciation for the many ecosystem services that agricultural lands provide.
+And, now that the vermicompost from this project is ready, Watershed Ranch leads “take and make” experiments in the classrooms comparing growth rates of native grasses and flowers in traditional high mountain soils to those in soils with high fungal windrow compost amendments.
+To date, Watershed Ranch has hosted 6 separate school groups--public and private.
+We have talked compost (utilizing the 2024 Agrisummit powerpoint above, handled red wigglers, and dug into both compost heaps searching for worms and microbes under a microscope.
+We have utilized pieces of the lesson plan below and adapted it to grade level.
+Two school groups now have invested in their own red wiggler compost bin and worms and are composting in their cafeterias!

-Lesson 1: We had a fall unit that began with with a hands on vermicompost week in which students got familiar with red wigglers and their eating habits.
+- Lesson 1: We had a fall unit that began with with a hands on vermicompost week in which students got familiar with red wigglers and their eating habits.
 We constructed a lab in which red wigglers were placed in a jar along with two types of food (bananas and carrots) with similar weight.
 After a week, we weighed out the food and determined which food the red wigglers preferred.
 Bananas seem to always win!

-Lesson 2: Using an IOT kit from a grant funded CSU soil science project, students measured temperature and humidity of three different types of soil (native, store bought top soil, and home-made vermicompost) over a 24 hour period.
+- Lesson 2: Using an IOT kit from a grant funded CSU soil science project, students measured temperature and humidity of three different types of soil (native, store bought top soil, and home-made vermicompost) over a 24 hour period.
 The goal was to see which soil held water best and maintained temperature most consistently.

 Education Objective 2: Lower the knowledge barrier for local agricultural producers interested in implementing their own on farm windrow vermicomposting systems.

-• Produce a how-to video series that documents all the steps of building an on-farm windrow vermicomposting system.
-These videos will be available on CSU Extension’s youtube channel (current videos about commercial scale high fungal composting on the channel have received almost 100,000 views, demonstrating the need for producing more resources on the topic) and local conservation district websites and social media.
+- Produce a how-to video series that documents all the steps of building an on-farm windrow vermicomposting system.
+These videos will be available on CSU Extension’s YouTube channel (current videos about commercial scale high fungal composting on the channel have received almost 100,000 views, demonstrating the need for producing more resources on the topic) and local conservation district websites and social media.

 Education Objective 1: Increase awareness among local agricultural producers and community members about the biological approach to soil fertility and how biological soil amendments such as biodiverse, high fungal vermicompost can be used as alternatives to synthetic and other off-farm inputs.